 - 1. ISAT Form LM may not be read aloud. - 2.
-Secure test material may not be locally translated into another language.4
+Secure test material may not be locally translated into another language.

-The IEP Team is responsible for administering the appropriate state assessment for a student with disabilities.
-It will be either the ISAT or PSAE without accommodations, ISAT or PSAE with accommodations, the IAA without accommodations, or the IAA with accommodations.
+For a student with disabilities, the IEP Team is responsible for determining the appropriate state assessment.
+It will be either the ISAT, IAA, Explore, Plan, or PSAE with or without accommodations.